Anomalous Hall Effects in Chiral Superconductors: Equilibrium

 \subsection{2D Chiral Superconductors}

 Here we consider the fully gapped $\point{E}{1u}$ and $\point{E}{2g}$ chiral ground states defined on a 2D cylindrical Fermi surface.
 These two cases illustrate nearly all of the key physical phenomena responsible for anomalous thermal and electrical transport mediated by non-magnetic impurity scattering in chiral superconductors.
-In Sec. \ref{sec-3D} we extend the theory to anomalous transport based on the 3D chiral states with line and point nodes.

 At low temperatures, thermally excited quasiparticles and phonons are dilute, therefore quasiparticles interact predominantly with quenched defects.
-For randomly distributed impurities, the self-energy is given by $\hat\Sigma_{\imp}(\p;\e)=n_{\imp}\hat t(\p,\p;\e)$, where $n_{\imp}$ is the impurity density and the single-impurity $\hat t$ matrix in the superconducting state can be re-written in terms of the normal-state t-matrix which can be defined in terms of scattering phase shifts for normal-state quasiparticle-impurity scattering, \begin{widetext}
+For randomly distributed impurities, the self-energy is given by $\hat\Sigma_{\imp}(\p;\e)=n_{\imp}\hat t(\p,\p;\e)$, where $n_{\imp}$ is the mean impurity density and $\hat t(\p,\p;\e)$ is the forward scattering limit of the single-impurity $t$-matrix in the superconducting state.
+This $t$-matrix can be expressed in terms of the normal-state $t$-matrix, and the latter can be expressed in terms of scattering phase shifts for normal-state quasiparticle-impurity scattering,